Cygnus X-1 (song series): Allusions and allegory

 Although the storyline revolves around a science fiction world, it uses Greek mythology to explain the double meaning.
 "Cygnus X-1" is primarily about the discovery of two conflicting ways of life, and two vastly different ways in which the human mind thinks (logic and emotion are separated into separate sides, or hemispheres, of the brain).
 The balance point (Cygnus) allows the mind to think with some logic and emotion at the same time, allowing people to be analytical, but not unemotional.

 The name of the spaceship Rocinante is derived from the name of the title character's horse in the novel Don Quixote by Miguel de Cervantes.
-It was also the name of the camper truck John Steinbeck used while writing his book Travels with Charley.